Capsule Networks Do Not Need to Model Everything: Experiments and results

-In order to assess our REM technique, we analyze in-depth the benefits of pruning towards REM on the MNIST dataset.
-Nowadays, despite its outdatedness, MNIST remains an omni-present benchmark for CapsNets~\cite{hinton-dynamic, gu, sparse-caps}.
+To assess our technique, we analyze the benefits of REM on the MNIST dataset in depth.
+Despite its outdatedness, MNIST remains an omnipresent benchmark for CapsNets~\citep{gu, sparse-caps, VAEs_capsules, mitterreiter2023capsule}.

+\textbf{Choice of quantization levels}.
+As we can see in Figure~\ref{fig:quantization levels}, the choice of the number of quantization levels $K$ for the coupling coefficients computed by a routing algorithm of a DR-CapsNet affects the performance of the network.
+We select the value for $K$ that achieves the best accuracy value with relatively low entropy.
+In this case, when $K$=11, DR-CapsNet+Q achieves $99.47\%$ accuracy and $9.32$ entropy, while DR-CapsNet+REM achieves $99.57\%$ accuracy and $4.40$ entropy.
+For further details of the choice of $K$ on other architectures and datasets, please see~\ref{sec:choice_quant_levels}.

+\textbf{Entropy at different epochs}.
+On a given dataset, we target a model with high generalization but low entropy, namely a low number of extracted parse trees.

-Fig.~\ref{fig:acc_vs_pp} shows how the entropy (red line) and classification accuracy (blue dotted line) changes as the sparsity increases during training.
-We can see that at the beginning of the training stage the entropy is low because the routing algorithm has not learned yet to correctly discriminate the relationships between the capsules; but at the end of the training process REM lowers the entropy of the network.
+Figure~\ref{fig:acc_vs_pp} shows how the entropy and classification accuracy change as the sparsity increases during training with $K = 11$.
+At the beginning of the training stage, we can see that the entropy is low (1.83) because the routing algorithm has not yet learned to correctly discriminate the relationships between the capsules (97.53\% accuracy).
+This effect is almost the same when we train a DR-CapsNet with $t=1$ as \citet{gu}, where its entropy is zero, but capsules are uniformly coupled.
+However, at the end of the training process, we can get a model trained with REM with higher performances (99.60\% accuracy) and still low entropy (4.31).

-In Fig.~\ref{fig:capsnetq_vscapsnetrem} we plot the distributions of the coupling coefficients for a CapsNet+Q and a CapsNet+REM following the method described in Sec.~\ref{sec:parse-tree-extraction}.
-We can see that the distributions of the CapsNet+REM model are sparser that the ones for the CapsNet+Q model, namely we carve a stronger parse tree while achieving high generalization.
-Table~\ref{tab:mnist-pruned-params} shows that there is no performance loss when pruning a CapsNet, even when REM is applied with its quantization levels.